Keefe Row

-Keefe Row, at E. 22nd St. and Evans Ave. in Cheyenne, Wyoming, was built in 1892.
-It was listed on the National Register of Historic Places in 1979.
+Keefe Row is a historic building complex at E. 22nd St. and Evans Ave. in Cheyenne, Wyoming.
+It was built in 1892 and was listed on the National Register of Historic Places in 1979.

 It is a row of nine one-and-a-half-story brick residences.
 All are built on rusticated sandstone foundations.

 They were designed by Cheyenne architect J.P.
 Julien.